carpentries-incubator/cwl-novice-tutorial/_episodes/01-introduction.md

 - Alignment (mapping)
 - Counting reads associated with genes

-The different tools neccesary for this analysis are already available.
+The different tools necessary for this analysis are already available.
 In this tutorial we will set up a workflow to connect these tools and generate the desired output files.

 {% include links.md %}